lucylow/Covid_Control/README.md

 Pharmaceutical interventions such as treatments and vaccines will take time to develop, so the focus has been on implementing non-pharmaceutical interventions, i.e. NPIs.
-The goal is to ”flatten the curve,” i.e. limit the spread, gain time, and prevent hospitals from being overwhelmed until a vaccine can be developed [14, 15].
+The goal is to ”flatten the curve,” i.e. limit the spread, gain time, and prevent hospitals from being overwhelmed until a vaccine can be developed.

 Current clinical management of COVID-19 includes infection prevention and control measures and supportive care, including supplemental oxygen and mechanical ventilatory support when indicated.
 The U.S. Food and Drug Administration (FDA) has approved one drug, remdesivir (Veklury), for the treatment of COVID-19 in certain situations.

-Right now, CDC recommends COVID-19 vaccine be offered to healthcare personnel and residents of long-term care facilities.
+CDC recommends COVID-19 vaccine be offered to healthcare personnel and residents of long-term care facilities.

 There is currently a limited supply of COVID-19 vaccine in the United States, but supply will increase in the weeks and months to come.